iszczesniak/cpp/containers/index.md

 Interestingly, we cannot modify the elements, because that would destroy the order of elements, and make the container inconsistent.
-For this reason, the type of the elements stored is made const.
+For this reason, the type of the elements stored is made const, even if the template parameter was non-const.

 If we want to modify an element, then we have to remove the element first, and insert a new element with a different value next.